 Transcript Evaluation for International Students

-As part of the admissions process, you’ll need to provide transcripts from every secondary school, college, and university you’ve attended.
+As part of the admissions process, we request that you provide transcripts from every secondary school, college, and university you’ve attended.
 AIU uses these transcripts to make sure you’ve met our admissions requirements—and also to award you any transfer credits for which you may be eligible.
 Be sure to start this process as soon as you enroll, so that everything is completed before your first term begins.

 with an Admissions Advisor.